-Agency's flood map for planning, whichever is the most up to date.
+6.20 The Environment Agency provides the most up to date information for flood risk within Leicester.
 This information is published by the Environment Agency and can be found at the website below.
 Using this information, a Strategic Flood Risk Assessment (SFRA) has been produced and used to sequentially test development sites within this Local Plan.
 For some sites, a high level 'exemption test' analysis has also been carried out.

-Environment Agency link: www.flood-map-for-planning.service.gov.uk.
+ww.flood-map-for-planning.service.gov.uk.

-6.22 Where new development is proposed on sites which lie in flood zones 2, 3a or 3b and where the site has not been allocated in the Local Plan, the sequential test for flooding will need to be undertaken.
+6.21 Where new development is proposed on sites which lie in flood zones 2, 3 or 3b and where the site has not been allocated in the Local Plan, the sequential test for flooding will need to be undertaken.
 The purpose of this is to direct development to areas with the lowest probability of flooding, but not to the exclusion of all other planning concerns.
 The test is carried out by the local authority and is based on evidence provided by the applicant to demonstrate why the development cannot be located in an area at lower risk of flooding.

-6.23 If the sequential test can be passed then, for some forms of development, an exception test will also need to be undertaken.
+6.22 If the sequential test can be passed then, for some forms of development, an exception test will also need to be undertaken.
 Where required, a developer must demonstrate that their scheme passes both the sequential and exceptions tests.
-Responsibility for determining whether the sequential and exception tests have been passed, lies with the city council.
+Responsibility for determining whether the sequential and exception tests have passed, lies with the city council.
 Where applicable, planning application reports written by the city council, will address whether the proposal passes the sequential and exception tests, for development in Flood Zones 2, 3a and 3b.

-6.24 Developers must also consider how their schemes would function during a flood event.
+6.23 Developers must also consider how their schemes would function during a flood event.